Tao-Ni/emClarity_scripts/em2emClarity/README.md

 # em2emClarity

 This script aims to use the subregion em file to find the points within user-defined distance from the emClarity database.
+The subregion em file or coordinate file (txt format) contains the particle coordinates information; the script will find the closes points in the emClarity database for each particle in the subregion files.

 Developed by Tao Ni, E-mail: taoni@hku.hk.
 Supported by Peijun Zhang's group in Oxford University.